Online Monitoring of Object Detection Performance During Deployment: Experimental Setup

 \subsection{Baseline Approaches}

 \textbf{Baseline 1:} In \cite{Ramanagopal2018FailingTL}, Ramanagopal et. al. proposed an approach to identify perception failure of an object detection system.
 They used manually selected features like bounding box confidence and their mean and median overlap to identify false negative instances generated by an object detector.
-Following their approach, in this baseline we extract a set of features from each image after performing the object detection.
-This set includes mean and median of all detected bounding box confidences, mean and median overlap, width and height of all detected bounding boxes in normalized scale.
-We extracted these features from all images of each window and concatenated them together to generate a one dimensional feature corresponding the window.
-Next, each mAP per-window is converted into a binary label using a critical threshold $0.4$.
-Any mAP which is lower than this threshold is assigned to positive class otherwise negative.
-Next we train a fully connected binary classifier to predict the probability of each window to be assigned in the positive or negative class.
+Following their approach, in this baseline, we extract a set of features from each image after performing the object detection.
+This set includes mean and median of all detected bounding box confidences, mean and median overlap, width and height of all detected bounding boxes on a normalized scale.
+We extracted these features from all images of each window and concatenated them together to generate a one-dimensional feature corresponding to the window.
+Next, each mAP per-window is converted into a binary label using a critical threshold of $0.4$.
+Any mAP lower than this threshold is assigned to the positive class; otherwise, the negative.
+Next, we train a fully connected binary classifier to predict the probability of each window to be assigned in the positive or negative class.

-\textbf{Baseline 2:} In this baseline we are using internal features from the last convolutional layer of a trained object detector backbone instead of hand crafted features.
-After each inference, we collect the $3D$ features from the last backbone layer and apply the average pooling technique to convert that $3D$ features into $1D$.
-After concatenating all $1D$ features from all images of a window, we get a feature corresponding to that window.
+\textbf{Baseline 2:} In this baseline, we are using internal features from the last convolutional layer of a trained object detector backbone instead of handcrafted features.
+After each inference, we collect the $3D$ features from the final backbone layer and apply the average pooling technique to convert that $3D$ features into $1D$.
+After concatenating all $1D$ features from all the images of a window, we get a feature corresponding to that window.
 Using the critical threshold discussed in baseline 1, we assign each window into positive and negative classes.
 Then a fully connected binary classifier is trained to predict these classes from the window feature.

-We use class 2 which is equivalent to critical threshold 0.4 to treat our ordinal classifier output as a binary classification.
-Consequently, classes from $0$ to $1$ and $2$ to $4$ are assigned to positive and negative classes respectively.
-This conversion allows to compare our ordinal classifier with the binary classifier based baselines.
+We use class 1, which is equivalent to the critical threshold of $0.4$, to treat our ordinal classifier output as a binary classification.
+Consequently, classes from $0$ to $1$ and $2$ to $4$ are assigned to positive and negative classes, respectively.
+This conversion allows us to compare our ordinal classifier with the binary classifier based baselines.